JayWu0512/JayWu0512/README.md

 <h3>Lexi — The Neurodiverse Learning Coach</h3>

 <p>
-A multimodal learning platform designed to support students with Dyslexia, ADHD, and other learning differences using generative AI.
+Lexi is an AI-powered education platform built to remove barriers for neurodiverse learners.
+Traditional education often fails students with Dyslexia, ADHD, and Dyscalculia because it relies heavily on dense text and rigid structures.
+This application uses Gemini 3 Pro to adapt learning materials to the user's brain, not the other way around.
 </p>

 <p align="center">